austynherman112994/bitcrawler/README.md

 pages until it reaches the specified crawl depth or runs out of links.

 A bitcrawler.webpage.Webpage class instance will be returned for each page fetched.
-To see more details on the Webpage class see the documetation on the class (https://bitcrawler.readthedocs.io/en/latest/bitcrawler.html#module-bitcrawler.webpage).
+To see more details on the Webpage class see the [documentation](https://bitcrawler.readthedocs.io/en/latest/bitcrawler.html#module-bitcrawler.webpage) on the class.

 ### Simple Usage